itt-ustutt/quantity/example/extend_quantity/README.md

 # Example: Extend the quantity and si-units packages
-This example crate shows how to build a rust/PyO3 crate that uses the data types from the [quantity](../README.md) crate in Rust in a Python package.
-In the python interface, data types are converted to classes from the [si-units](../si-units/README.md) Python package.
+This example crate shows how to build a rust/PyO3 crate that uses the data types from the [quantity](../README.md) crate in Rust to build a Python package.
+In the Python interface, data types are converted to classes from the [si-units](../si-units/README.md) Python package.

 ## Installation
 ```